The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: Introduction

 \section{Introduction}

 The Milnor fiber of a function is a powerful tool in the analysis of critical points and has a wide range of applications in various areas of mathematics.
-Its importance lies in the fact that it provides a detailed local description of the behavior of functions around critical points, enabling significant advances in the understanding and classification of such critical points.
-This object has been extensively studied \cite{Dalbelo, NN, kouchnirenko1976, MR1404920, matsui2011, Milnor, OkaMF, Varchenko}.
+Its importance lies in the fact that it provides a detailed local description of the behavior of functions around critical points, enabling significant advances in the understanding and classification of such critical points \cite{Milnor}.

 Let $X$ be a subvariety of $\mathbb{C}^N$ and $f: X \to \mathbb{C}$ a non-constant regular function.
-For simplicity let us assume that $0 \in f^{-1}(0)$.
-The following result is very well-known (see, for instance, \cite{MR1404920}).
+It is well known that, on appropriate neighborhoods, $f$ defines a topological fiber bundle \cite{MR1404920}.
+The Milnor fiber of $f$ at 0, denoted by $F_0$, is any fiber of this fibration.